-The Scheme will be built by the Wamuran Irrigation Scheme Joint Venture (JV), made up of construction contractor Pensar and two local growers, Twin View Turf and Pinata Farms.
+The Scheme is being built by the Wamuran Irrigation Scheme Joint Venture (JV), made up of construction contractor Pensar and two local growers, Twin View Turf and Pinata Farms.
 The JV was awarded a contract in October 2019 to assist Unitywater to design and construct the Scheme, following an open-market tender process.

-The design has been finalised and construction has commenced.
+The design has been finalised and construction is progressing well.
 The Scheme is due to be operational in early 2024.

 Expected population increases in the Moreton Bay region will create additional loads through Unitywater’s sewage treatment plants and higher effluent volumes following treatment.

 Unitywater identified a unique opportunity to treat recycled water at the Caboolture South STP to Class A standard, then supply the water to farmers who currently rely on their own dams or local creeks to irrigate their crops.

 In 2016, Unitywater commissioned a survey to gauge interest from agribusinesses in the Wamuran area about the use of recycled water on food and turf crops, which was met with a lot of interest.
 A number of foundation customers were identified using a weighted multi-criteria process that included their location and projected recycled water demand.
 We also considered a diverse range of crops, with an even mix of seasonal and day/night water requirements, so the Scheme could handle peak demands.
 Crops in the first stage of the Scheme include raspberries, strawberries, pineapples, avocados and turf.